 At current funding levels, however, these programs reach only a fraction of the population they are intended to serve.
 A significant, sustained federal investment is needed to build a system of care that ensures all working families who need it can access affordable, high-quality options that work for them.

 The COVID-19 pandemic put a spotlight on both the essential role of the early learning sector and the critical need for significant federal support to sustain it.
 Learn why federal support and partnerships are essential, especially at a time when states are doing such great work on behalf of our youngest learners.

-Additionally, check out a high-level overview of the various public early learning and care opportunities that exist within each state, including those made possible with federal funding.
-Learn why federal support and partnerships are critical, especially at a time when there are so many challenges with both supply and demand in child care and preschool.
+Select your state below to check out a high-level overview of the various public early learning and care opportunities that exist within each state, including those made possible with federal funding, as well as the unmet need.